 Don’t let this put you off visiting; you should, even if only for the views.

-- Reviews online will tell you this place stinks (literally).
-We did not experience this, so I can’t tell you if this is accurate or not.
+• Reviews online will tell you this place stinks (literally).
+We did not experience this, so I can’t tell you whether this is accurate.

-- The tour was quick; there is not much to see inside the hotel.
+• The tour was quick; there was little to see inside the hotel.

-- There are a tiny café and gift shop inside the museum.
+• There is a tiny café and gift shop inside the museum.

 Closing Thoughts

 You need to watch the weather and pick a day when the weather is fog-free.
 Plan your itinerary around the potential fog.
-Had we have known that fog would dictate the views, we would have planned our trip around the weather.
+Had we known that fog would dictate the views, we would have planned our trip around the weather.
 Unfortunately for us, we did not get to witness the falls with our own eyes.
-I think we were all a little disappointed; after all, you want to see it all.
-Regardless, it was a great experience, and we could imagine it just from the sounds alone.
-Even when we walked down to view the famous balcony offering the best views, you can close your eyes and see it.
-Last and not least, this gives me a great reason to revisit Bogota – even if passing by en route to Cartagena.
+I think we were all a little disappointed; you want to see it all.
+Regardless, it was a great experience; we could imagine it just from the sounds alone.
+Even when we walked down to view the famous balcony offering the best views, you could close your eyes and see it.
+Last but not least, this gives me a great reason to revisit Bogota – even if I pass by en route to Cartagena.

 Is it haunted?
 You’ll have to go check it out yourself and find out!